-On A Bit About Britain’s attraction directory, free access means you can see the attraction without making payment to do so.
-You may still have to pay for car parking or entry to a visitor centre.
+On A Bit About Britain’s listings of Places to Visit, ‘free access’ means you can see the attraction without making payment to do so.
+You may still have to pay for car parking or entry to a separate visitor centre.
 Most places that do not charge entry welcome donations, of course.
 Restrictions might also apply – for example, some places charge for access to special exhibitions or particular parts of a building – like a cathedral tower.
 Some places may have limited opening times, too; always check before making a special trip.

 Why aren’t opening times and charges shown?

 Because it would be impossible to keep details accurate and up to date.
-However, every entry in the directory was created with a link to an appropriate website.
-Provided the website is still there, you should find the information you are looking for.
+However, every entry under Places to Visit is created with a link to an appropriate website at the time.
+Provided the website is still there, you will find the information you are looking for.
 If the link does not work any longer, please let me know using A Bit About Britain’s contact form.